-'''
+normalize.qspline

-normalize.qspline Normalize arrays
+Normalize arrays

-'''

-normalizes arrays in an AffyBatch each other or to a set of target intensities normalize.qspline 39
+normalizes arrays in an AffyBatch each other or to a set of target intensities

-X a data.matrix of intensities abatch an AffyBatch target numerical vector of intensity values to normalize to. (could be the name for one of the celfiles in 'abatch'). samples numerical, the number of quantiles to be used for spline. if $(0,1]$, then it is sampling rate. fit.iters number of spline interpolations to average. min.offset minimum span between quantiles (rank difference) for the different fit iter spline.method d specifies the type of spline to be used.
-Possible values are "fmm", "natural", and "periodic". smooth logical, if 'TRUE', smoothing splines are used on the quantiles. spar smoothing parameter for 'splinefun', typically in (0,1]. p.min minimum percentile for the first quantile. p.max maximum percentile for the last quantile. incl.ends include the minimum and maximum values from the normalized and target arrays in the fit. converge (currently unimplemented) verbose logical, if 'TRUE' then normalization progress is reported. na.rm logical, if 'TRUE' then handle NA values (by ignoring them). type a string specifying how the normalization should be applied.
-See details for more. optional parameters to be passed through.
+X a data.matrix of intensities abatch an AffyBatch target numerical vector of intensity values to normalize to. (could be the name for one of the celfiles in 'abatch'). samples 3 numerical, the number of quantiles to be used for spline. if $(0,1]$ , then it is a sampling rate. fit.ite ers number of spline interpolations to average. min.off set minimum span between quantiles (rank difference) for the different fit iterations. spline. method specifies the type of spline to be used.
+Possible values are "fmm", "natural", and "periodic". smooth logical, if 'TRUE', smoothing splines are used on the quantiles. spar smoothing parameter for 'splinefun', typically in (0,1]. p.min minimum percentile for the first quantile. p.max maximum percentile for the last quantile.